makerdao/community/governance/polls/templates/Endgame Specific/Onboard $token to the Spark Protocol - $date_MONTH_DD,_YYYY.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding $short-token ($long-token) to the Spark Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding $short-token ($long-token) to Spark Protocol with the parameters below:

 ### Spark Parameters

 * Token: $short-token
 * Token Address: $token-address
-* Oracle: $oracle-address
+* Oracle: $oracle
 * Oracle Provider: $oracle-provider
 * Borrow Enabled: $YesNo
 * Collateral Enabled: $YesNo